 Blood goes to those having medical emergencies such as accident survivors; individuals undergoing major surgeries such as organ transplants; patients with cancers and blood disorders like leukaemia and lymphomas or severe anaemia; and even new-borns with medical conditions.

 The platelets found in blood are used to treat leukaemia patients.
 A single patient often needs platelets from 10 or more donors, all within a short period of time.
 Add to that the short 5-day lifespan of donated platelets, and you can understand why there is a constant need for platelet donors.

 Every hour of the day, 15 units of blood are used in Singapore.
-More than 100,000 units of blood are needed to meet the transfusion needs of patients every year, equivalent to more than 350 units of blood a day.
+We need about 120,000 units of blood to meet the transfusion needs of patients every year, equivalent to about 400 units of blood a day.

 With an ageing population, more advanced life-saving medical procedures, and new hospitals being established, more blood will be needed every year.

 Therefore, to ensure a steady supply of blood for public use in peacetime and during emergencies, it is vital that a 6-day supply of blood is maintained in our national inventory.

 A high level of emergency preparedness is also maintained at all times, with contingency plans to meet all scenarios requiring large amounts of blood.

 From time to time, the Singapore Red Cross, the national blood donor recruiter, may also make appeals for blood donors of specific blood groups or rare blood groups to meet the medical needs of our patients.

 Such appeals will be for specific blood groups that are currently in short supply (e.g. O+ or A –), or they might be needed by patients with rare blood groups.
 As group O blood may be used in a patient having severe trauma or other bleeding emergency whose blood group has not been determined, it is important that the Bloodbank@HSA holds higher levels of O+ and O- blood stocks.